hasangns/albion-discord-bot/README.md

 # Albion Discord Bot

-Here is discord bot to search players,guilds,battles and prices on albion
+Here is discord bot to make convenient convoy on Albion